 Professionals Guide to the Rear No-Knuckling Training Sock

 The Rear No-Knuckling Sock is designed to enhance proprioception in patients with neurological deficits.
 The sensory stimulation acts as a reminder for pets to lift their limbs higher.
 It can be utilized as a gait retraining tool.
 The lightweight nature of the neoprene is designed to target patients with limb weakness.

 This product may be used by rehabilitation professionals as part of a treatment plan.
 Pet owners can also be instructed to use it for at-home training sessions.
 There are numerous ways to incorporate the use of the No-Knuckling Training Sock into your practice.

 Here are a few suggestions to get you started:

-Enhanced Cavaletti Poles: Apply sock to affected limb during the Cavaletti poles exercise.
+Enhanced Cavaletti Poles: Apply socks to affected limbs during the Cavaletti poles exercise.
 If a patient is still hitting bars, this will add an extra reminder to pick that foot up.

-Enhanced Figure 8s or Cone Weaving: Apply sock to affected limb during more difficult walking exercises.
+Enhanced Figure 8s or Cone Weaving: Apply socks to affected limbs during more difficult walking exercises.
 This will assist in correct paw placement as you advance your workouts.

 Frequently Asked Questions